How to Link Google Ads & Search Console to Understand Your Paid & Organic Search Relationship

 Not only did we conclude a direct correlation between our organic position and click-through rate, but we also opened up a whole new paid search opportunity: new keywords!

-Using Google Search Console, we produced a list of search queries with an average organic rank of 4+ that we could add as new keywords to our Google AdWords campaigns.
+Using Google Search Console, we produced a list of search queries with an average organic rank of 4+ that we could add as new keywords to our Google Ads campaigns.

 Does organic search outperform paid search for brand search queries?